tomiwa123/NFT/README.md

 ### TODO: talk about ARC3? https://developer.algorand.org/solutions/minting-nfts-on-algorand-using-ipfs/

-### Step 1.1: Create your Art Piece
+### Step 1.1: Create your art piece
 Create or find a `jpeg` or `png` file with any art :) Place the file inside the `src/art/` folder.
 The file can have any name.

 ### Step 1.2: Create a Pinata account
 In order to upload your art to IPFS, you will use [Pinata](https://www.pinata.cloud/).

 Note: Pinata is an API service similar to PureStake.
-We are using Pinata because without it, you would need to run your own IPFS node to acess the IPFS blockchain.
+We are using Pinata because without it, you would need to run your own IPFS node to access the IPFS blockchain.
 With Pinata, they provide their node for our use in the form of an API.

 To create your account, go to [https://www.pinata.cloud/](https://www.pinata.cloud/) and click on `Try for Free` at the top right corner.